-Someone who might seem plain at first in appearance or capability, but later on they turn out to be quite beautiful or spectacular.
+The term “ugly duckling” means that someone might look plain at first in appearance or capability, but later they turn out to be quite beautiful or spectacular.

-Example: My dog had a litter of puppies and they all looked strong and healthy, except for one of them.
+Example: My dog had a litter of puppies and they all looked strong and healthy.
+Well, except for one.
 He was scrawny compared to the others.
 But as it turns out, he was the ugly duckling of the group because after a year went by and they were all grown up, that scrawny puppy was the best looking of them all.

 The Ugly Duckling Story

-The duckling caught sight of those same swans from earlier.
-He wanted to join them so badly, but he couldn’t.
-He thought they would reject him if he tried.
+Time passes and eventually the duckling grows larger.
+However, he is still sad.
+Later, he catches sight of those swans again.
+He wanted to join them so badly, but he thought they would reject him.
 “I’m just too ugly,” the duckling cried.

-Consequently, these very swans heard him crying, so they went over to see what was wrong.
-Soon after, they welcomed him as one of their own.
+The swans hear him crying, so they go over to see what’s wrong.
+After examining him for a moment, they welcome him as one of their own.
 This was very surprising to the duckling.
-Just then, he saw his reflection in the water.
+Why would they do that?
+It was then he saw his reflection in the water.
 Why, he wasn’t an ‘ugly duckling’ after all!
 He was, in fact, a beautiful swan.

-- Even though Sam just joined our baseball team and isn’t as skilled as the others, I think he has potential; he’s definitely the ugly duckling of squad.
+- Sam just joined our baseball team and he’s definitely the ugly duckling of the group.
+However, I think he has potential to be great.